-It's one of the world's biggest cryptocurrency exchanges, but Binance currently doesn't support buying or selling crypto using Australian dollars.
+It's one of the world's biggest cryptocurrency exchanges, but Binance currently doesn't let you deposit or withdraw Australian dollars via bank transfer.

-For anyone who already has coins on Binance, or likes to use it to trade, this means the withdrawal process is now a little more complicated than it used to be.
+For anyone who already has coins on Binance, or likes to use it to trade, this means the withdrawal process is now a little more complicated (and expensive) than it used to be.

 But don't fret, it's still relatively easy to withdraw your holdings from Binance and back into AUD.